 3. Reconciling Items

 Once you have completed the monthly trust reconciliation comparison of your trust accounting records with your savings institution’s monthly statement, you may have no reconciling items, or a variety of different types of them.
+Each reconciling item must be listed on the reconciliation in full detail.

 These are some basic guidelines for identifying items that may need reconciling and how to address with those reconciling items which require follow up.